sixf/en/research/index.md

 ## Selected Grants

+2024–2027 Temporal dynamics and maintenance mechanisms of plant-frugivorous bird networks in fragmented habitats.
+National Natural Science Foundation of China (32371590)

+2023–2026 Interactions between land-use change and island biogeography as drivers of animal community assembly in the Zhoushan and Caribbean Archipelagos.
+National Natural Science Foundation of China (32311520284)

 2021–2024 Effects of imperfect detection on estimates of bird diversity: a long-term case study in the Thousand Island Lake.
-National Natural Science Foundation of China
+National Natural Science Foundation of China (32071545)

-2019–2022 Effects of urbanization on animal diversity and ecosystem functioning on Chongming Islands.
-Shanghai Rising-Star Program

 2019–2022 Plant-animal mutualistic networks in fragmented habitats of the Thousand Island Lake.
-National Natural Science Foundation of China
+National Natural Science Foundation of China (31872210)

-2018–2025 Startup Fund of Zijiang Young Scholar Award Program, East China Normal University

 2016–2018 Taxonomic and functional beta diversity of bird and mammal communities in fragmented habitats of the Thousand Island Lake.
-National Natural Science Foundation of China
+National Natural Science Foundation of China (31500453)

 ## Selected Awards

+2022 IOU Fellow, International Ornithologists' Union

 2020 Professor of Special Appointment (Eastern Scholar), Shanghai Institutions of Higher Learning